A Ninja and an Assassin Under One Roof: Kusagakure ninjas

 A ninja assassin who wields assorted weapons that come from her sleeves.

 Media

 Manga

 Written and illustrated by HundredBurger, A Ninja and an Assassin Under One Roof began serialization in ASCII Media Works' shōnen manga magazine Comic Dengeki Daioh "g" on February 26, 2021.
-The series' chapters have been compiled into five tankōbon volumes as of March 2025.
+The series' chapters have been compiled into six tankōbon volumes as of December 2025.
+The series will end with the release of its seventh volume.

 In April 2025, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in December 2025.